-3.3 NHAM: Resiliency & Recovery Mechanisms
+3.3 NHAM: resiliency and recovery mechanisms

-The choice of resiliency strategy for ensuring high availability of VNFs is dependent on the specific requirements of each network function [24].
+The choice of resiliency strategy for ensuring high availability of VNFs is dependent on the specific requirements of each network function (Schöller et al., 2015).
 For instance, functions handling real-time traffic have more rigorous resiliency requirements compared to those handling best-effort traffic.
 Thus, the NFV platform should support various strategies that have different properties and costs.

-NHAM features four resiliency mechanisms that rely on two different replication methods: Active-Standby and Active-Active, both of which are defined by an ETSI standard [25].
-In the Active-Standby method, the VNF replica is already instantiated but is in standby mode, ready to take over in case the primary instance fails.
-On the other hand, in the Active-Active method, the replica has also been instantiated but is actively running and periodically updating its state, allowing for a more seamless transition in case of a failover.
+NHAM features four resiliency mechanisms that rely on two different replication methods: active-standby and active-active, both of which are defined by an ETSI standard (Nakamura et al., 2016).
+In the active-standby method, the VNF replica is already instantiated but is in standby mode, ready to take over in case the primary instance fails.
+On the other hand, in the active-active method, the replica has also been instantiated but is actively running and periodically updating its state, allowing for a more seamless transition in case of a failover.
 The choice between these two replication methods ultimately depends on the specific resiliency requirements of the network function in question.